 If misselling or misrepresentation can be proven, then timeshare compensation may be payable under Spanish timeshare law, but this can be difficult to prove.
 It very much depends on the context of your individual case.

-In cases like the above, there is no way out for timeshare companies.
-Judgments made by the Spanish Supreme Court are final, and timeshare companies have no right of appeal.
+having said that, in cases like the above, Judgments made by the Spanish Supreme Court are final, and timeshare companies have no right of appeal.